 The Anti-Racism Task Force was formed in 2012 as a result of a synod assembly resolution.
 The task force is committed to creating anti‐racism strategies for congregations, conferences, and leaders, setting goals for diversity in membership and leadership, and creating benchmarks to evaluate progress toward these goals.
 The task force is also charged with the responsibility of sponsoring anti‐racism training events to continue and deepen anti‐racism dialog and conversation, and to train leaders to bring anti‐racism strategies to synod staff, congregations and conferences.

 A Minnesota non-profit organization that assists inadequately served job seekers, who have little or no earned income, find employment and work toward financial independence.
 Daily Work operates out of two locations in the Twin Cities.
 In St. Paul at Christ Lutheran Church on Capitol Hill, 105 University Ave.
-West and in Minneapolis at Redeemer Center for Life, 1716 Glenwood Ave.
+West and Christ the King Lutheran Church in New Brighton, 1900 7th St. NW, New Brighton, MN 55112.
 More

 The Saint Paul Area Synod Hunger Work Group is made up of clergy and lay members and works through this purpose statement: "Compelled by God's love, we work to alleviate hunger in all of God's world by prompting congregations and their members to practice generosity and to advocate for a just sharing of the world's abundance."
 The Hunger Work Group furthers the mission of ELCA World Hunger, a comprehensive and sustainable program that uses multiple strategies—relief, development, education, and advocacy—to address the root causes of hunger and poverty.